ji-zai/personal-site/content/essays/truth.md

 We know that people want things.
 That thing could be a physical thing, or a feeling.

-Just like "delusion" is the exact flip of "truth", one is exactly the absence of the other, we need to define the opposite of wanting (i.e. not wanting).
-So let's define "pain" as not wanting.
+Why does someone want something in the first place?
+They aren't perfectly content with what they have.
+For the sake of having clear definitions, let's call this state of lack of contentment "pain".

-Which means, when someone feels pain, it means they want something that relieves them of that pain.
+Which means, when someone feels pain, it means they will want something to relieve that pain.

-And we know that the nature of pain changes over time.
-When a person feels a pain and they want something that removes the pain, and they get that which they wanted, that relief doesn't last forever.
+Based on our understanding of people we know that the nature of pain changes over time.
+When a person feels a pain, they will want something, and when they get what they want which relieves them of their pain, that relief doesn't last forever.

 And we can confidently assume this because we haven't seen a single example of someone who wants nothing for their entire existence.
 They might not want something sometimes, but they're bound to want something again later because some pain or the other arises in them.

+To be clear, a person wanting something has nothing to do with the reality of whether that thing will actually reduce their pain.
+They only have to believe it does in order for them to want it.

-In order to make something that at a person wants, what you create must releive a pain they have, by definition.
+Therefore, in order to make something that at a person wants, they have to believe that the thing you've created will reduce their pain.

-And by definition, you would only create something a person wants if it relieved some pain for you because if it didn't you wouldn't even have the want to create it.
+And by definition, you would only create something a person wants if it relieved some pain for you because if it didn't, then you wouldn't even have the want to create it.

-So, by definition, there's must be a reduction in pain for you everytime you do something you want.
+There must be a reduction in pain for you everytime you do something you want.
 Without such a reduction in pain you wouldn't do it again (unless you were crazy.
 And please remember, this is all by definition so far).

 But wait, isn't a mother's love self-less?
+In the normal sense, yes!
+But according to the way we've defined things, no.

-According to our definition, the mother would only care for her child if it impacted her level of pain.
-And clearly not caring for her child causes mothers unimaginable pain because a mother is wired such that when they see their children suffer, they feel unimaginable pain.
+The mother would only care for her child if she believed caring for the child reduced her pain or to avoid pain that would come if she didn't.
+And clearly not caring for her child causes mothers unimaginable pain because a mother is wired such that when they see their children suffer, they suffer.

-And so, a mother will do everything in her power to protect her children from feeling pain.

 ## Two individuals